swaskiee/Prism-AI-Hiring-Intelligence-Platform/README.md

 ## The Problem

 Redrob AI's recruiters search a pool of hundreds of thousands of candidate profiles for every open role.
-Traditional keyword-based filtering looks for surface matches — does the skills list contain the right buzzwords — and as a result it systematically fails in two opposite directions at once:
+Keyword-based filtering looks for surface matches between a skills list and a job description, and as a result fails in two opposite directions at once.

-**It misses good candidates.** A candidate who built a production recommendation system at a product company, but whose profile never happens to use the word "RAG" or "Pinecone," gets filtered out by a keyword scan even though their actual engineering experience is a strong match.
+**It misses good candidates.** Someone who built a production recommendation system at a real product company, but whose profile never happens to contain the word "RAG" or "Pinecone," gets filtered out by a keyword scan even though their actual engineering substance is a strong match.

-**It promotes bad candidates.** A candidate whose skills section lists every AI buzzword in existence, but whose actual job title is "Marketing Manager" and who has never shipped a production system, scores artificially high on keyword density while being a fundamentally wrong fit.
+**It promotes bad candidates.** Someone whose skills section lists every AI buzzword in existence, but whose actual job title and career history have nothing to do with engineering, scores artificially high on keyword density alone.

-Redrob's own job description for this exact role states it directly: *the right answer is not "find candidates whose skills section contains the most AI keywords."* That sentence is the design brief for this entire project.

-**Prism is built to close that gap** — to rank candidates the way an experienced technical recruiter actually would: by reading career history for substance, checking behavioral signals for real availability, and refusing to be fooled by keyword density in either direction.
+Redrob's own job description for this exact role states the trap directly: *the right answer is not "find candidates whose skills section contains the most AI keywords."* Prism is built specifically to close that gap — to rank the way an experienced technical recruiter actually would.

 ---

 ## What Prism Does

-Prism is a five-layer hybrid ranking engine that takes Redrob's 100,000-candidate pool and a single job description, and produces a ranked shortlist of the top 100 best-fit candidates — each with a specific, evidence-based explanation for its rank.
+Prism is a five-layer hybrid ranking engine that takes Redrob's 100,000-candidate pool and the Senior AI Engineer job description, and produces a ranked top-100 shortlist — each entry with a specific, evidence-grounded explanation for its rank.

-**It reads the JD, not just the keywords in it.** The job description is decomposed into structured must-haves, nice-to-haves, hard disqualifiers, and an explicit "ideal candidate" profile — capturing not just what skills are named, but what Redrob said they explicitly do *not* want (title-chasers, framework tourists, pure-research backgrounds, consulting-only careers with no product experience).
+**It reads the JD, not just its keywords.** The job description is decomposed into structured must-haves, nice-to-haves, hard disqualifiers (with their exceptions), and an explicit "ideal candidate" profile.

-**It scores meaning, not vocabulary.** A local sentence-transformer embedding model compares the *semantics* of a candidate's career history against the JD's actual requirements — so a candidate who clearly did the work without using the exact trendy terminology still scores correctly.
+**It scores meaning, not vocabulary.** A locally-trained latent semantic model compares the substance of a candidate's career history against the JD's actual requirements — a candidate who clearly did the work without using trendy terminology still scores correctly.

-**It applies the same structural judgment a senior recruiter would.** A rule-based disqualifier layer independently checks title sanity, consulting-only career patterns (with the product-company exception Redrob explicitly carved out), job-hopping/title-chasing patterns, and industry mismatches — catching exactly the keyword-stuffer trap that pure semantic similarity cannot.
+**It applies the structural judgment a senior recruiter would.** An independent rule-based layer checks title sanity, consulting-only career patterns (with Redrob's own explicit exception correctly applied), job-hopping patterns, and domain mismatches — catching exactly what semantic similarity alone would miss.

-**It treats "available" as part of "qualified."** Behavioral signals — recruiter response rate, login recency, interview completion rate, open-to-work status — are applied as a multiplier on top of skill-fit, because a perfect-on-paper candidate who has gone silent for six months is not, for hiring purposes, actually a top candidate.
+**It treats "available" as part of "qualified."** Behavioral signals — recruiter response rate, login recency, interview completion rate, open-to-work status — multiply the skill-fit score, so a perfect-on-paper candidate who has gone quiet for months is ranked accordingly.

-**It refuses to be fooled by impossible data.** An anomaly-detection layer scans every profile for internal contradictions — "expert" proficiency claimed with near-zero time-in-skill, experience duration exceeding company age — and hard-excludes these honeypot profiles before they can ever reach the top 100, regardless of how well they'd otherwise score.
+**It refuses to be fooled by impossible data.** An anomaly layer scans every profile for internal contradictions and hard-excludes confirmed honeypots before they can ever reach the top 100.

-**Every rank comes with a reason, generated from real numbers.** No templated language, no boilerplate — each of the top 100 entries gets a 1-2 sentence justification built directly from that candidate's actual computed sub-scores, named skills, and signal values.
+**Every rank comes with a reason, generated from real numbers.** No templates, no LLM call, no boilerplate — each top-100 entry's justification is built directly from that candidate's own computed sub-scores and profile fields.

 ---